 Así no puedes jugar en la NBA.
 Eres un enclenque.

 We hope you liked these curious words in Spanish, even though they are quite pejorative.
 If you want to learn more vocabulary of this kind, don’t hesitate and book a class on Spanishviaskype.
 Do you want to try it first?
-Of course, contact us to reserve a free trial lesson: no matter if you’re a mequetrefe, a tiquismiquis or a enclenque, we’ll never have a rifirrafe.
+Of course, contact us to reserve a trial lesson: no matter if you’re a mequetrefe, a tiquismiquis or a enclenque, we’ll never have a rifirrafe.